qiwi/protopipe/README.md

 ##### Features
 * Sync / async execution modes.
-* Sequence parser customization (a strange thing that produces graphs).
+* Traverser customization (a strange thing that walks through graphs).
 * Configurable `Promise`.
 * Typings for both worlds — TS and flow.

 ##### Limitations
 * Protopipe supports digraphs only.
+* Graphs are immutable.
 * Graph has only one `source` and one `target` vertexes.
 * The lib does not solve the declaration problem (you know, _adjacency/incidence matrix_, _adjacency list_, DSL).
-* No consistency checks out of box: _graph_ is being executed as is.
-But you're able to add custom assertion through `verify` opt (for example, BFS-based check).
+* No consistency checks out of box: _graph_ is being traversed as is.
+But you're able to add custom assertions through `verify` opt (for example, BFS-based check).

 ## Definitions and contracts
 * Vertex is a graph atom.